onefless/Time-series-prediction-of-monthly-data/README.md

 # Time-series-prediction-of-monthly-data
 Provides the code to implement additive and multiplicative decompositoin model to monthly time series for forecast, testing and visualisation.

+#### Model description
+The decomposition model decomposes a time series into serveal components.
+Typically, they are trend component, seasonal component, cycle component and residual.
+In this work, only trend, seasonal, and residual components are considered.
+Cycle component is very hard to be generalised.
+The trend component is estimated by a polynominal regression of a chosen order.
+If order is 1, it is a linear regression.

+Additive decomposition model:
+X_t = T_t + S_t + e_t

+Multiplicative decomposition model:
+X_t = T_t * S_t * e_t

+The suitable time series dataset for decomposition model is evenly-spaced data with seasonal pattern.
+The prediction is normally for short and medium term to aviod the trend component to explode.

+#### Motivation
+Compared with more advanced predictive models for (evenly-spaced) time series problems, such as Holt-Winters and ARIMA, decomposition model provides more intuitive prospect for analysis.
+For most time series with regular seasonality, decomposition model is no worse than more advanced models.

 #### [Tutorial](https://github.com/onefless/Time-series-prediction-of-monthly-data/blob/master/Tutorial.ipynb)
 Walkthough with Australian tourists data.